babel/website/docs/options.md

 });
 ```

-Note: This option is not on by default because the majority of user won't need
+Note: This option is not on by default because the majority of users won't need
 it and because we'd like to eventually add a caching layer to Babel.
 Having
 to cache the AST structure will take significantly more space.